ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

         - Tells people of the ailing community and that the old way was the right way, where the weak became strong from the groups actions.
     - **Thieving Ice Sprites**: Ice sprites have been stealing coal and logs.
 Homes need heat.
 An opportunity for Krampusnacht-lite or full on Krampusnacht with the scares.
         - If only the delivery of new or the return of the stolen coal is done, this helps but does not deter requests as much as if scaring were to be performed.
-        - If the party helps Krampus perform his Krampusnacht activities, which is sacring the spirit into people *at least*, which is against the wishes of Santa Claus, then you will decrease the amount of work necessary for the Santa community to pull of a satisfactory present delivery for Christmas
+        - If the party helps Krampus perform his Krampusnacht activities, which is sacring the spirit into people *at least*, which is against the wishes of Santa Claus, then you will decrease the amount of work necessary for the Santa community to pull off a satisfactory present delivery for Christmas
             - expectations lowered, more grateful for little things, & less requests
             - more belief, more *fear*, less love and security
     - **Meet Lil' Pete**: The able body made outcast misfit by workplace injury.